 0phelia McCabe (Artist, PhD Researcher) 0phelia is an underground hip hop MC, electronic music producer, improviser, poet, and educator.
 0phelia is known for her live performance quality.
 She has opened for and collaborated with a stream of national and international hip-hop artists since 1999 -- Ice Cube, Tony Allen, Maverick Sabre, Sage Francis, Pharaohe Monch, De La Soul, Ultramagnetic MCs, and others.
 Nationally, she has toured with Damien Dempsey, been a member of Mixtapes From the Underground for 10 years, and established meaningful creative bonds with hip hop artists all over Ireland, including, The Unscene (Limerick), Choice Cuts (Dublin), Cutting Heads Collective (Cork), This Side Up (Sligo), DJ Moschops, G-Frequency, Costello, and Temper-Mental MissElayneous, to name a few.
 PakAnimal is her most recent and exciting experiment whereby she forms unique one-off bands on a monthly basis to improvise songs to a live audience.

 0phelia graduated with a masters in music performance, specializing in voice, from C.I.T.
 Cork School of Music in 2018 and has been facilitating youth expression through hip hop since 2007 for organisations such as The Axis Ballymun, Rua Red, YWIC, Leargas, Music Generation Cork City, Cork Midsummer Festival, SoundOut, Music Mashup and most recently The Kabin Studio, Cork.
 0phelia is fascinated by rhythm and freestyle.
-Her PhD research will explore how the freestyle ciphers synergize participants and spirituality, using the medium of storytelling to beats in the present moment.
 As part of the CIPHER Team, she will be conducting arts practice based research in ciphers across North America and Europe.

 Postdoctoral Research Fellows in Hip Hop Studies (Latin America):